 Having a keyless smart door lock is one of the quickest ways of securing your holiday home property.
 This type of lock ensures only the right people have access to your property.
-Set temporary and unique access for each booking.
-This is the best way to avoid unauthorised or unwanted access from their friends outside of the booked stay.
-The best part about doing this is you don’t need to change the locks every few months or needlessly worry about your keys getting copied.
+You can set up temporary and unique access for each individual booking.
+This is also one of the best ways to avoid unauthorised or unwanted access from your guests or their friends outside of the booked stay.
+The best part about using smart door locks is you don’t need to change the keys and locks every few months or needlessly worry about your keys getting copied.

 Do you have cleaners or maintenance that need access too?
 By granting them with individual access, you’ll know when and who has come in and out of your property.
-This also means you can easily and quickly revoke access when they stop servicing your property.
+Additionally, you can easily and quickly revoke access when they stop servicing your property.

 Get notified, have a camera at the front.

 Get yourself a high definition smart camera.
 Preferably one that can stream straight to your phone.
 Place the camera directly in front of your entrance, so you can clearly see who is coming and going.
 Cameras with motion detection are perfect for holiday homes.
-They begin recording immediately and notify you that there is someone is at the property.
-This is definitely an easy way of confirming your guests have arrived for their stay.
+They begin recording immediately and notify you that there is someone at the property.
+This has got to be the easiest way to confirm that your guests have arrived for their stay.
 Additionally, it allows you to view the activity of people coming and going to the property at any time.
-This makes it a great way of ensuring your guests don’t start an unruly party in your holiday home.
+Using smart cameras is certainly a great way of ensuring your guests don’t start an unruly party in your holiday home.

 Finally, if your holiday home property is in a rural location or the wifi connection is a bit sketchy, opt for cameras that can operate on 3G or 4G network data.
 This removes the worry of purchasing a suitable wifi extender.

 Light the way!